Not everyone is cut out for working from home.

 You can unsubscribe at any time!

 Are you thinking of working from home?
-Have you thought about these things?
+Have you thought about these reasons why you might not be suited to it?